 The Treasurer (1) oversees Society finances; (2) works with Society staff to prepare an annual budget for approval by the Board; and (3) delivers a report to the members on the Society’s financial condition at the Society’s annual business meeting.
 The Treasurer performs such other duties as the President or the Board may assign.

-Bobbi currently serves as STC CNY Treasurer and STC Rochester Competition Manager.
-She has earned Regional Technical Communication, STC Alliance, and International Summit Competition awards.
-She actively mentors several STC members through the Mentor Board.
-Bobbi earned the rank of Associate Fellow in 2017, served as a Track Manager on the 2018 STC Summit Committee, is a member of the STC Alliance Competition Council and the Competition Awards Manager, and now serves on two STC committees.
-This year, Bobbi will be recognized as an STC Fellow.
+Bobbi formerly served as a leader in the STC Rochester and Central New York chapters, as well as on the STC Alliance Competition Council.
+She actively mentors several STC members through the STC Mentor Board.
+Bobbi earned the rank of Associate Fellow in 2017, served as a Track Manager on the 2018 STC Summit Committee, and was recognized as an STC Fellow in 2021.

 The Secretary keeps minutes of all Society, Board, and Executive Committee meetings and distributes them in accordance with Board policies and procedures; and performs such other duties as the President or the Board may assign.